chroma-core/chroma_datasets/README.md

 - a public package registry of **sample and useful datasets** to use with embeddings
 - a set of tools to **export and import** Chroma collections

-We built to enable f**aster experimentation**: There is no good source of sample datasets and sample datasets are incredibly important to enable fast experiments and learning.
+We built to enable **faster experimentation**: There is no good source of sample datasets and sample datasets are incredibly important to enable fast experiments and learning.